Project based at

 Lead Partner Organisation

-The project will be part of the CSIRO’s Collaborative Intelligence (CINTEL) Future Science Platform that will develop the science that enables human intelligence and technology to work together across multiple domains, driving sustainable productivity growth and improving both the quantity and quality of jobs for human workers.
-The project will develop tools, methodologies and processes required to integrate artificial and human intelligence and produce appropriate workflows and designs which could have a transformative impact across a wide range of industries and domains.
-The research will provide a more comprehensive and detailed understanding of the workforce uplift that is required to realise the transformative potential of collaborative intelligence and robots.
+The project is part of the CSIRO’s Collaborative Intelligence (CINTEL) Future Science Platform that will develop the science that enables human intelligence and technology to work together across multiple domains, driving sustainable productivity growth and improving both the quantity and quality of jobs for human workers.
+The project will provide a more comprehensive and detailed understanding of the impact of implementing collaborative robots on work design characteristics, and the subsequent impacts on the experience of work, the diversity of the manufacturing workforce and the motivating potential of work.

 Principal Supervisor: Dr Penny Williams